Import of dogs, cats and ferrets from third countries to Austria

 B. For the following countries, a serological rabies test (rabies titer determination) is mandatory for the importation of dogs, cats and ferrets:

-Albania, Bolivia, Belize, Brazil, Botswana, China, Colombia, Costa Rica, Cuba, Algeria, Egypt, Ethiopia, India, Guatemala, Honduras, Israel, Jordan, Qatar, Kenya, Kyrgyzstan, Kuwait, Lebanon, Madagascar, Morocco, Moldova, Montenegro, Namibia, Nicaragua, Oman, Panama, Paraguay, Peru, Saudi Arabia, Serbia, El Salvador, Swaziland (Eswatini), Thailand, Tunisia, Turkey, Ukraine, Uruguay, South Africa, Zimbabwe.
+Albania, Bolivia, Belize, Brazil, Botswana, Belarus, China, Colombia, Costa Rica, Cuba, Algeria, Egypt, Ethiopia, India, Guatemala, Honduras, Israel, Jordan, Qatar, Kenya, Kyrgyzstan, Kuwait, Lebanon, Madagascar, Morocco, Moldova, Montenegro, Namibia, Nicaragua, Oman, Panama, Paraguay, Peru, Russia, Saudi Arabia, Serbia, El Salvador, Swaziland (Eswatini), Thailand, Tunisia, Turkey, Ukraine, Uruguay, South Africa, Zimbabwe.

 Animals from these non-EU countries, if they meet all conditions, are thus always at least 7 months old.